Referential communication in heterogeneous communities of pre-trained visual deep networks: Experiments

 \section{Experiments}

-We will start our experimental report by comparing continuous vs.~discrete communication and single agent pairs vs.~larger communities in the straightforward setup in which test images depict new instances of referents used for communication training (Section \ref{sec:basic-exp}).
-We will then look at protocol generalization along two axes: communicating about new \textit{referents} (Section \ref{sec:referential-transfer}) and communicating with new \textit{agents} (Section \ref{sec:agent-generalization}).
-We conclude with a proof-of-concept zero-shot classifier transfer experiment illustrating how the shared representation produced by the communication layer can be beneficial in applications beyond net-to-net communication (Section \ref{sec:classifier-transfer}).
+We first compare single agent pairs and larger communities in the straightforward setup in which test images depict new instances of referents used for communication training (Section \ref{sec:basic-exp}).
+We then look at protocol generalization along two axes: communicating about new \textit{referents} (Section \ref{sec:referential-transfer}) and communicating with new \textit{agents} (Section \ref{sec:agent-generalization}).